RAF Broadwell: History

 No. 512 Squadron and No. 575 Squadron were based here, flying the Douglas Dakota.

 In February 1944, No. 512 Squadron was transferred to No. 46 Group at RAF Broadwell.
 It was a tactical Dakota squadron and started training glider towing and parachute dropping.
-Its first operation in the new role was a leaflet drop on 17 April 1944 over France; this was followed by intensive flying in and out of France, including dropping parachutists at Arnhem.
-In fact, 512 Squadron can claim that they were the first planes over on D Day as 3 Dakotas piloted by Fl Lt Hyde, W.O.
-James Proctor and a C Flight Flying Officer dropped a specialist team at 00.02 on 6 June to try and disrupt the Merville Battery before the main assault.
+Its first operation in the new role was a leaflet drop on 17 April 1944 over France; this was followed by intensive flying in and out of France.

 Broadwell took part in the D-Day assaults alongside nearby RAF Down Ampney and RAF Blakehill Farm.
 On the eve of D-Day, No. 575 Squadron dropped 5 Para into the invasion drop zone.
-On 6 June, it towed 21 Horsa gliders into France.
+On D-day itself, 512 Squadron can claim that they were the first planes over Normandy, as 3 Dakotas piloted by Fl Lt Hyde, W.O.
+James Proctor and a C Flight Flying Officer dropped a specialist team at 00.02 on 6 June to try and disrupt the Merville Gun Battery before the main assault.
+Later on 6 June, it towed 21 Horsa gliders into France.
 In the next few weeks it started a casualty evacuation service from France back to England.

-In September 1944, it was involved in operations at Arnhem where the squadron suffered severe casualties.
+In September 1944, it was involved in operations at Arnhem including dropping parachutists as part of Operation Market Garden, where the squadron suffered severe casualties.

 The airfield continued to be a terminus for long-range transport operations to Europe, the Middle East and India.

 The following units were here at some point: